denvrdata/denvrdemos/yara/README.md

 ### Usage

-Okay, now lets play around with some prompts on both the base Llama 3 model and our YARA configuration.
+Let's play with some prompts on the base Llama 3 model and our YARA configuration.

-We'll start by selecting the base Llama model from the "Workspace" window, and give it an easy question.
+We'll start by selecting the base Llama model from the "Workspace" window and give it an easy question.

 ```
-What is an Large Language Model?
+What is a Large Language Model?
 ```

 ![Llama LLM Chat](assets/images/llama-llm-chat.png)